-The PDP-WT recommends modifying clause 9 of Annex A of the ICANN Bylaws to reflect the public comment periods and review public comments received.
-Such guidance should include the expectation that public comments are carefully considered and analyzed by the different comments received and, if appropriate, how these will be addressed in the report of the WG, and; other means to solicit input than the traditional public comment forums such as surveys.
+The PDP-WT recommends providing further guidance in the PDP Manual on how to conduct public comment periods and review public comments received.
+Such guidance should include the expectation that public comments are carefully considered and analyzed by the WG; encouraging WGs to explain their rationale for agreeing or disagreeing with the different comments received and, if appropriate, how these will be addressed in the report of the WG, and; other means to solicit input than the traditional public comment forums such as surveys.